Adg0/CoinFog/README.md

 CoinFog allows users to access decentralized applications (dApps) with greater privacy and security.
 Purpose of this platform is for:

-1. **Increased financial privacy**: to obscure the flow of funds between different addresses, making it more difficult for others to track an individual's or buisness's financial activity.
+1. **Increased financial privacy**: to obscure the flow of funds between different addresses, making it more difficult for others to track an individual's or business's financial activity from prying eyes.
-2. **Avoidance of censorship**: to bypass censorship attempts by governments or other entities.
+2. **Avoidance of censorship**: to bypass censorship attempts by centralized entities.
-3. **Protection against surveillance**: to protect against surveillance by government agencies or other entities, helping to preserve privacy and autonomy.
+3. **Protection against surveillance**: another layer of secrecy against surveillance by centralized agencies or other entities, helping to preserve privacy and autonomy.
-4. **Transactions that require privacy**: such as medical expenses and anonymous donations, all transactions considered sensitive.
+4. **Hiding Business Expenses**: Businesses can keep their expenses private and protected, such as medical expenses and anonymous donations without fear of their information being leaked.

 ## Features